-An electronic copy of this report is available on the Department of State Development, Infrastructure and Planning's website at www.dsdip.qld.gov.au.
+An electronic copy of this report is available on the Department of State Development, Infrastructure, Local Government and Planning's website at www.statedevelopment.qld.gov.au.
 To obtain a printed copy of this report, please contact us via the contact details provided at the end of this report.